 Your doctor or hypertension specialist can evaluate whether the medications and doses you're taking for your high blood pressure are appropriate.
 You may have to fine-tune your medications to come up with the most effective combination and doses.
 Adding an aldosterone antagonist such as spironolactone (Aldactone) often leads to control of resistant hypertension.
 Some experimental therapies such as catheter-based radiofrequency ablation of renal sympathetic nerves (renal denervation) and electrical stimulation of carotid sinus baroreceptors are being studied.

 In addition, you and your doctor can review medications you're taking for other conditions.
 Some medications, foods or supplements can worsen high blood pressure or prevent your high blood pressure medications from working effectively.
 Be open and honest with your doctor about all the medications or supplements you take.

 If you don't take your high blood pressure medications exactly as directed, your blood pressure can pay the price.
-If you skip doses because you can't afford the medication, because you have side effects or because you simply forget to take your medications, talk to your doctor about solutions.
+If you skip doses because you can't afford the medications, because you have side effects or because you simply forget to take your medications, talk to your doctor about solutions.
 Don't change your treatment without your doctor's guidance.

-- Why blood pressure matters.
-American Heart Association. http://www.heart.org/HEARTORG/Conditions/HighBloodPressure/WhyBloodPressureMatters/Why-Blood-Pressure-Matters_UCM_002051_Article.jsp.
-Accessed June 19, 2012.
+- What is high blood pressure?
+American Heart Association. http://www.heart.org/HEARTORG/Conditions/HighBloodPressure/AboutHighBloodPressure/What-is-High-Blood-Pressure_UCM_301759_Article.jsp.
+Accessed March 19, 2015.

-- Kaplan NM, et al. Treatment of hypertension in blacks. http://www.uptodate.com/home/.
-Accessed June 19, 2012.
+- Kaplan NM, et al. Overview of hypertension in adults. http://www.uptodate.com/home.
+Accessed March 19, 2015.